-Baby waking at 5am: The reasons why and how to stop it
+Baby waking at 5am?
+We ask a baby sleep expert reasons why and what you can to do stop it

-Parents are forever researching how to get a baby to sleep (opens in new tab), the answer is that it can be hit and miss, and you're not alone with this challenge.
-Your little one might be going through one of the sleep regression ages (opens in new tab); whether it's the 10-month sleep regression (opens in new tab) or the 4-month sleep regression (opens in new tab).
-Or it might just be that babies are naturally early risers, whether you chose to baby sleep train (opens in new tab) or not.
+Your little one might be going through one of the sleep regression ages, such as the 10-month sleep regression or the 4-month sleep regression.
+Or, they might just be a naturally early riser, regardless of whether you've chosen to baby sleep train or not.

-Sarah Patel (opens in new tab), Baby & Toddler Sleep Consultant tells us; “waking at 5am is hard especially if parents are working.
+Sarah Patel, Baby & Toddler Sleep Consultant, tells us, "Waking at 5am is hard, especially if parents are working.
 One of the best ways to help regulate your baby’s circadian rhythm is to get outside in the fresh air as much as possible.
-Not only is it great for you but it will also help you feel less tired.”
+Not only is it great for them, but it will also help you feel less tired.”

 Baby waking at 5am